Srishti168/QuizMystique/README.md

 1. Introduction
 2. Feature
 3. Prerequisites
-Getting Started
+4. Getting Started
-Directory Structure
+5. Directory Structure
-Website Pages
+6. Website Pages
-Quiz Data
+7. Quiz Data
-How to Use
+8. How to Use
-Contributing
+9. Contributing
-License

 # Introduction
 This quiz website is designed to provide users with a seamless experience for taking quizzes on various subjects.
 It uses a combination of HTML, CSS, and Bootstrap for the frontend and fetches quiz data from an external API to ensure a dynamic and engaging quiz experience.
 Let's explore the features and setup of the website.